Best workflow software for growing teams

 Complexity kills adoption.
 ClickUp’s endless features create endless configuration.
 Teams spend weeks setting it up, then struggle to remember how their custom setup works.
 Some organizations hire dedicated ClickUp administrators just to maintain their configuration.

-For workflow software, simplicity wins.
+For workflow software, simplicity is a no-brainer.
 The tool should fade into the background while work flows.
 ClickUp demands attention.

 The feature bloat problem:

-More isn’t always better.
-When your operations team needs to run a client onboarding process, they don’t want to navigate 47 menu options first.
+More isn’t better.
+When your operations team needs to run an onboarding process, they don’t want to wade through 47 menu options first.
 They want to click “start” and have things happen.

 Some Reddit threads describe spending months customizing ClickUp only to find the automations don’t quite work as expected for repeating processes.